nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # 4. Features

-ConnectUS has a list of features to assist you in your contact management needs!
+ConnectUS has many features to assist you in your contact management needs.
+The exhaustive list of supported commands are as follows:

 - [4.1 Viewing help: `help`](#41-viewing-help-help)
 - [4.2 Listing all contacts: `list`](#42-listing-all-contacts-list)